pageboard/server/packages/core/README.md

 - global (wether All is available as a global or not)
 - listen
-- database (connection string)
+- database (connection string) database.user
+  database.dump (can be set to anything) database.dump.interval (in days) database.dump.dir (dir name in xdg data dir) database.dump.keep (in days)
 - logFormat (for morgan)
 - seeds, migrations (lists of directories)
 - components (list of files)